ansys/pyansys-dev-guide/doc/source/overview/index.rst

 .. _PyMAPDL: https://github.com/pyansys/pymapdl

-Contributing to this Guide
+Contributing to this guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you would like to contribute to this development guide, we will gladly review
+If you would like to contribute to this development guide, maintainers gladly review
-all pull requests.
-Please feel free to submit them and follow the
+your pull requests.
+Feel free to submit them, following the
-:ref:`Documentation Style`.
+:ref:`Documentation style`.

 This repository uses the `pre-commit <https://pre-commit.com/>`_ library to
 automate style checking.
 To use it, enter your Python environment and install